Winter Recreation at Hilly Haven

 - Bar and Grill open 10am weekdays, 9am weekends

-Old Farm Trail (Beginner Loop) .95 mi.
+Front 9 Trail (Beginner Loop) 1.5 K /.95 Mi.
+Marked with Green Lettered Signs.
 Taking you across the frozen waterfalls and through the matured spruces of the Front 9.
-This trail provides beginning and all levels of skiers and snowshoers a chance to experience the beauty of winter recreation at the Haven.
-Marked with Blue lettered signs.
+This trail provides beginning and all levels of skiers a chance to experience the beauty of winter recreation at the Haven.

-Hills and Woods Trail (Expert) 2 mi.
+Hills and Woods Trail (Expert) 3.2 K / 2 Mi.
+Marked with Black Lettered Signs.
 This serene trail brings out the best the Haven has to offer for natural beauty!
-Enjoy the ice-laden waterfalls and the peaceful Back 9 with wooded terrain that cloaks the limestone outcroppings of the Niagara Escarpment.
+Enjoy the ice-laden waterfalls and wooded areas among the limestone outcroppings of the Niagara Escarpment.
 The Expert level is derived from the slopes in and out of the woods that do require skill on skis.
-Marked with Green lettered signs.